How to show disk activity on Linux

 ##### snipped #####

-kB_rd/s and kB_wr/s show per-task throughput, while iodelay reflects time spent waiting for block I/O and swap-in completion. pidstat shows only active tasks by default, so -p ALL keeps the report stable when the workload is short-lived.
+kB_rd/s and kB_wr/s show per-task throughput, while iodelay reflects time spent waiting for block I/O and swap-in completion. pidstat reports only active tasks, so -p ALL keeps the report broader during short bursts.

 5. Filter the process view to a known command when the full task list is noisy.